Ignacy Jan Paderewski: Memorials and tributes

+There is an anecdote in circulation about Paderewski having been booked for a concert at Stanford by the future president Hoover and not receiving the full fee for his performance.
+Thomas F. Schwartz, Director of the Hoover Presidential Library, concludes:

-His unusual combination of being a world-class pianist and successful politician made Saul Kripke use Paderewski in a famous philosophical example in his article "A Puzzle about Belief."
-Paderewski was so famous that in the 1953 motion picture The 5,000 Fingers of Dr. T, written by Theodor Seuss Geisel, better known as Dr. Seuss, piano teacher Terwilliker tells his pupils that he will "make a Paderewski" out of them.
+His unusual combination of being a world-class pianist and successful politician led to Saul Kripke using Paderewski as a famous philosophical example in his article "A Puzzle about Belief."
+Paderewski was so famous that in the 1953 motion picture The 5,000 Fingers of Dr. T., written by Theodor Seuss Geisel, better known as Dr. Seuss, piano teacher Terwilliker tells his pupils that he will "make a Paderewski" out of them.

-Two music festivals honouring Paderewski are celebrated in the United States, both in November.
-The first Paderewski Festival has been held each year since 1993, in Paso Robles, California.
-The second Paderewski Festival – Raleigh has been held since 2014 in Raleigh, North Carolina.
+Two music festivals honouring Paderewski are held in the United States, both in November.
+The first has been organised each year since 1993, in Paso Robles, California.
+The second has been held since 2014 in Raleigh, North Carolina.

-The facade of White Eagle Hall, in Jersey City, New Jersey, is adorned with busts of Polish heroes Ignacy Jan Paderewski, Casimir Pulaski, Tadeusz Kosciuszko and Henryk Sienkiewicz.
+The facade of White Eagle Hall, in Jersey City, New Jersey, is adorned with busts of Polish heroes Ignacy Jan Paderewski, Casimir Pulaski, Tadeusz Kościuszko and Henryk Sienkiewicz.

+A plaque honoring Paderewski can be found in Chicago's Wicker Park, near the park's fieldhouse.
+It was in the Wicker Park neighborhood that Paderewski had his headquarters during World War I. The memorial notes that he was declared an honorary citizen of Chicago in 1932.

 Honours and awards

-The Academy of Music in Poznań is named after Paderewski, and many major cities in Poland have streets and schools named after Paderewski.
+The Academy of Music in Poznań is named after Paderewski, and many major cities in Poland have streets and schools named after him.
 Streets are also named after him in Perth Amboy, New Jersey, and Buffalo, New York.
-In addition, since 1960 Paderewski has a star on the Hollywood Walk of Fame in Los Angeles.
+Since 1960, Paderewski has had a star on the Hollywood Walk of Fame in Los Angeles.